gvinay0303-glitch/okta-iam-portfolio/README.md

 - Multi-Factor Authentication (MFA) configuration
 - Role-based access and session policies
 - Active Directory (AD) integration with Okta
 - Security best practices in IAM
+- Application Integration using SAML 2.0 and OIDC (Okta as IdP/SP)
+- Automation of IAM tasks using Okta API & Postman/PowerShell

 ---